Keksoj/keksoj.github.io/content/posts/awesome_pdf_with_eisvogel/index.md

 ## Install LaTeX and join the real cult

-Enter LaTeX, one of the oldest peaces of software still in use today.
+Enter LaTeX, one of the oldest pieces of software still in use today.
 LaTeX started a bit like the GNU project.
 Some nitpicking bloke with too many free time on his hands and a lot of brain cells to burn decided that his book was not properly typeset.